flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 - The **PlayStation TV** is just a Slim motherboard adapted for the non-portable setting.

 As you can see, the information in this article will easily apply to all three models, although I will dedicate extra paragraphs to talk about the puzzling eMMC changes of the last two variants.

-## {.supporting-imagery}

-### A new publishing model

-Until now, my delivery model involved finishing the whole analysis and then publishing a complete article at once.
-However, as I continue studying the 8th generation, my articles have considerably grown in complexity.
-They tend to take almost a year to finish, and the review process has become too cumbersome.
-Thus, for a change, I'd like to try a new phased approach where I publish by sections instead, starting with the CPU.
-This will also make the reviewing stage more efficient.

-Having said that, let's start with the first section.

 ## CPU